Agent Definition Guide: Creating Custom Agents

 temperature

-value (lower for more consistent responses) - Make
+(lower = more consistent responses) - Make

 custom_rules

-more specific and actionable - Verify appropriate tools are included for desired functionality
+more specific and actionable - Verify appropriate tools are included

-- Check that the model supports the requested features
+- Check model supports requested features

-Error Message Examples
+Error Message Reference

 "Agent with id 'example' already exists"

-- Duplicate agent ID found"Invalid temperature value: 3.0"
+→ Duplicate agent ID found"Invalid temperature value: 3.0"

-- Temperature outside valid range (0.0-2.0)"Unknown tool: invalid_tool"
+→ Temperature outside 0.0-2.0 range"Unknown tool: invalid_tool"

-- Tool name not recognized"reasoning.max_tokens must be greater than 1024"
+→ Tool name not recognized"reasoning.max_tokens must be greater than 1024"

-- Reasoning tokens too low
+→ Reasoning tokens too low

 Best Practices